List of awards and nominations received by David Bowie: Ivor Novello Awards

 The Ivor Novello Awards are awarded annually by the British Academy of Composers and Songwriters to honour songwriting and composing.
-Bowie has won four award from five nomination.
+Bowie has won four awards from five nomination.
 On 10 May 1970, David Bowie performed that night in awards accompanied by the Les Reed Orchestra.

 Juno Awards

 The Juno Awards are presented annually to Canadian musical artists and bands to acknowledge their artistic and technical achievements in all aspects of music.
 New members of the Canadian Music Hall of Fame are also inducted as part of the awards ceremonies.